 Wed 4–8pm (March-November)

-Named the city’s best family-oriented farmers’ market by SF Weekly in 2010, the Stonestown Farmers’ Market still lives up to the title, thanks to a bouncy house and other kid-friendly details.
-For the adults, pickled and canned goods, fresh meats and seafood and seasonal vegetables are sold among the 65 vendors that set up each week in the Stonestown Galleria parking.
+With a bouncy house and other kid-friendly accomodations, it's not hard to see why the Stonestown Farmers’ Market was once named the city’s best for families by SF Weekly.
+For the adults, pickled and canned goods, fresh meats and seafood and seasonal vegetables are sold by a 65 vendor army that sets up each week outside Stonestown Galleria.
 Thanks to loads of free parking, this year-round market is a great option for both a quick shopping trip or a full-morning of fun.

 3251 20th Ave at Buckingham Way